 We all need to express ourselves and music is a powerful resource to do it.
 Whether if it is while listening, singing or dancing along mindfully, music is a good way to keep you tuned and in harmony.

 The first time i heard an artist singing a mantra about a year ago, i felt like i came home.
-I felt like a newborn and cried tears of joy, sadness and a lot of other emotions that words cannot explain.
+I cried tears of joy, sadness and a lot of other emotions that words cannot explain.
 Ajeet Kaur is the artist to the first song that lead me Home: Ong Namo Guru Dev Namo.
 It really touched my heart so deeply as any other song ever did.